jbianchi81/pydrodelta/doc/procedures.grp.md

 **Returns**:

-  tuple[List[DataFrame],ProcedureFunctionResults] : first element is the procedure function output (list of DataFrames), while second is a ProcedureFunctionResults object
+  Tuple[List[DataFrame],ProcedureFunctionResults] : first element is the procedure function output (list of DataFrames), while second is a ProcedureFunctionResults object
   --------

 <a id="pydrodelta.procedures.grp.GRPProcedureFunction.advance_step"></a>